volatiletech/sqlboiler/README.md

 ### Upsert

-The [Upsert](https://www.postgresql.org/docs/9.5/static/sql-insert.html) allows you to perform an insert that optionally performs an update when a conflict is found against existing row values.
+[Upsert](https://www.postgresql.org/docs/9.5/static/sql-insert.html) allows you to perform an insert that optionally performs an update when a conflict is found against existing row values.

 The `whitelist` operates in the same fashion that it does for [Insert](#insert).